What to expect from my blog..

 Hello and Welcome!

-I think it’s important to offer support to those around me, whether that be issue’s regarding self-esteem, bullying or mental health.
+It’s incredibly important to seek support, as much as it is to be supportive to those around you.
 Having struggled with anxiety for years I’ve come to be more aware of the misunderstandings and the stigma attached to it.
 The cause of my anxiety and low self esteem was due to being bullied at school.
 That’s when I started the painful (and expensive) process of speaking to numerous counsellors and psychologists and attending hypnotherapy, support that I’ve had on-and-off for the last ten years.
-Throughout that time, it was important for me to communicate with those around me, however this is something I rarely tried to do.
+Whilst attending therapy it was important for me to communicate with those around me, however this is something I rarely tried to do.
 Since I began my social media journey, it’s not only helped me connect with those around me but with people from around the world and I think that’s really special.